 Here you’ll find posts about Kit Marlowe Project-related special events and publications.
 Return to About The Kit Marlowe Project is directed by Kristen Abbott Bennett and licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-Following are assignments designed to help students generate original scholarship suitable for publication here on The Kit Marlowe Project.
-Please note that all of the foregoing teaching resources have been authored and should be cited accordingly.
-The Kit Marlowe Project
+Following are sample assignments that have been used to help students generate original scholarship suitable for publication here on The Kit Marlowe Project, but may be adapted to suit other student-driven digital resources.
+Please note that all of the foregoing

 About: Six Degrees of Francis Bacon is a digital reconstruction of the early modern social network that scholars and students from all over the world can collaboratively expand, revise, curate, and critique.
 Unlike published prose, Six Degrees is extensible, collaborative,